Can Too Much Screen Time Impact Children’s Health and Vision?

 - Make sure you use polaroid sunglasses to protect your eyes from harmful blue light emitted by the sun.

-Speak with the friendly and professional staff at Myopia Management Center At Professional Vision Care in to learn all about the different ways you can block out blue light, to keep your children’s eyes healthy and safe.
+Speak with the friendly and professional staff at Myopia Management Clinic At Professional Vision Care in to learn all about the different ways you can block out blue light, to keep your children’s eyes healthy and safe.

 Overexposure to Digital Screens Disrupts Sleep

 The use of electronic devices prior to going to sleep makes it not only more difficult to fall asleep, but also disrupts sleep during the night, and causes poorer quality sleep.
 This is because the blue light emitted by the devices tricks the brain into thinking it is daytime.

 Blue light plays a critical role in disrupting our circadian rhythm, also known as our sleep/wake cycle, and its disruption can be harmful to our health.
 This is particularly problematic for children, as they require more sleep than adults; even a half-hour less of sleep can negatively impact their behavior the following day.
 Less sleep can result in daytime drowsiness, poor academic performance, weight gain, and obesity-related health issues.
 Moreover, sleep disruption may lead to mental health problems, such as mood disorders, higher levels of melancholy and feelings of loneliness.

 Digital Devices and Mental Health Problems in Children

 Parents report that the more time their kids spend in front of screens, the more irritated they become.
 Kids can become overstimulated from screen time without realizing it, which can result in moodiness, increased anxiety, higher levels of irritability, and poor behavior.
 These symptoms could affect every aspect of the child’s life, including academic performance and social interactions.

 Inactivity By Overuse of Digital Devices Leads to Health Problems